Mexico Wintershall Dea – a leading E&P company in Mexico

 Wintershall Dea/Gustavo Aranda

 Wintershall Dea has established itself as one of the leading international upstream companies in Mexico, with interests in licences in all phases of the E&P value chain.
-Mexico has quickly gone from Wintershall Dea’s newest markets to one of its most important and fastest growing business units.
-It has some of the world’s largest proven reserves.
-With its significant projects, Wintershall Dea contributes to the further development of the Mexican energy sector and diversifies its global portfolio.
+Mexico has quickly turned from Wintershall Dea’s newest markets to one of its most important and fastest growing business units.
+It has some of the world’s largest proven reserves and with its significant projects, Wintershall Dea contributes to the further development of the Mexican energy sector and diversifies its global portfolio.

 Quickfact Mexico